Rural Municipality of Arlington No. 79: Pine Cree Regional Park

 Pine Cree Regional Park (49.6122°N 108.7546°W) is a park in the RM, just north of the Highway 13 and 633 junction between Shaunavon and Eastend.

 The park was officially founded as a regional park in 1970 as a small natural environment park.
 Prior to being a regional park, Everett Baker began developing the area in the 1950s as a place for people to go to appreciate nature.
 The formation of the park was to commemorate Everett Baker and Irish-Canadian naturalist John Macoun, with the Geological Survey of Canada.
 John Macoun had camped extensively in the area in the 1880s.

-The park is situated alongside Swift Current Creek and features 27-nonserviced campsites, a picnic area, hiking, a camp kitchen, and wildlife viewing.
+The park is situated alongside Swift Current Creek and features 27 campsites, a picnic area, hiking, a camp kitchen, and wildlife viewing.